-Let’s play a game.
+Let’s play a game about food and wine pairing.
 The rules are simple, one of these is not like the others.
 Your job is to guess which one:

 - Mac ‘n’ Cheese